-myclimate projects cover a total of eleven different technologies for climate protection: waste management, biogas, biomass, efficient stoves, energy efficiency, solar, transport, forests, water (cleaning and saving), water power and wind. myclimate works with selected local project partners, thereby strengthening local initiatives and the transfer of technologies.
+myclimate projects cover a total of nine different technologies for climate protection: waste management, biogas, biomass, efficient stoves, energy efficiency, solar, land usage and forests, water (cleaning and saving) and water power. myclimate works with selected local project partners, thereby strengthening local initiatives and the transfer of technologies.

-myclimate has had experience in project development as well as monitoring, reporting and verification (MRV), and the use of different international standards, since 2002. myclimate projects can now be found in 37 countries around the globe, from solar cookers in Bolivia, water preparation in Uganda and biogas plants in India to composting facilities in Nepal.
+myclimate has had experience in project development as well as monitoring, reporting and verification (MRV), and the use of different international standards, since 2002. myclimate has developed and supported projects in over 45 countries to date and currently has active projects running in almost 30 countries, from solar cookers in Bolivia, water preparation in Uganda and biogas plants in India to composting facilities in Nepal.

 The high level of quality and efficiency of myclimate projects has been confirmed repeatedly by various independent international studies.